pretzelai/pretzelai/README.md

 Bugs possible.
 To use the latest version of Pretzel:

-- Make sure Node.js is installed and is version 18 or above
+- Make sure Node.js is installed and is version 20
 - Clone and install the package

 ```